 Since 2016, BrandCulture has been working with Dubbo Hospital, which is in the midst of a major $150 million redevelopment servicing the people of Western NSW.
 With 20 or more buildings, it’s a uniquely complex site.
-Some of its buildings are newly built, others are still under construction.
+Some of its buildings are newly built, others are still under construction, with architecture by HDR.

 As wayfinding designers, it’s our role to help patients and visitors find their way around as effortlessly as possible so they can stay focused on their health.

 So, since 2016, we’ve been extending the wayfinding system designed by Cox Architecture to other areas of the site.
 Cox Architecture were the architects of the first stage at Dubbo Hospital redevelopment, and implemented a wayfinding solution, which was completed in 2015.

 In 2016, building on the Cox designed signage we devised a wayfinding strategy that encompassed site-wide ongoing projects as well as existing buildings.
 Our aim is to deliver a really simple, elegant solution for a vast and evolving site.